 Not too long ago a Swami spoke in Hollywood.
 During the course of his talk he asked a very pertinent question.
 What do we mean when we say something is good?
 Most people want to be good, but they do not know what it means.
 He summed up goodness as:

-There is beautiful statement that Durodhana gives in the Mahabhata.
+There is beautiful statement that Duryodhana gives in the Mahabharata.
 He says he wants to do good yet he is impelled to do evil deeds.
 He is a victim of his own inner tendencies.
 All of us are a mixture of good and bad traits, of ignorance and knowledge.
 Anything that binds us, deludes us, is evil; and anything that takes us toward God, frees us is good.

 What is truthfulness?
 One place defines it as speaking the truth but never a harsh truth.
 Another says it is being in harmony with what is conducive to the welfare of the whole world.
 Jagat hitya cha, as the last half of our motto of the Ramakrishna Order goes.
 This is not always easy to practice in our daily lives.
 Ramakrishna stressed the virtue of Truthfulness above all other.
 He prayed to the Divine Mother,